Rose window: Origin

 The origin of the rose window may be found in the Roman oculus.
 These large circular openings let in both light and air, the best known being that at the top of the dome of the Pantheon.
 Geometrical patterns similar to those in rose windows occur in Roman mosaics.

-The German art historian Otto von Simson considered that the origin of the rose window lay in a window with the six-lobed rosettes and octagon which adorned the external wall of the Umayyad palace Khirbat al-Mafjar built in Jordan between 740 and 750 CE.
+The German art historian Otto von Simson (1912-1993) considered that the origin of the rose window lay in a window with the six-lobed rosettes and octagon which adorned the external wall of the Umayyad palace Khirbat al-Mafjar near Jericho, built between 740 and 750 CE.
 This theory suggests that crusaders brought the design of this attractive window to Europe, introducing it to churches.
 But the decorative pattern for rose and, independently, the tracery, are very present in vestiges of the early Christian architecture, Byzantine architecture, and especially in Merovingian art, and Visigothic architecture before the Muslim conquest of Spain.
-But half roses are also known, as with the church of San Juan Bautista in Baños de Cerrato.
-The scarcity and the brittleness of the vestiges of this time does not make it possible to say that complete rose window in tracery did not exist in early Middle Ages.
+Half roses are also known, as with the church of San Juan Bautista in Baños de Cerrato.
+The scarcity and the brittleness of the vestiges of this time does not make it possible to say that the complete rose window in tracery did not exist in the early Middle Ages.